solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 ### 3.6.1.
 Analyze space used by tables

-We can obtain the space used by a table using the `DBCC PDW_SHOWSPACEUSED` commmand, this command also reports on the number of rows in each distribution to denote the skewness of the data.
+We can obtain the space used by a table using the `DBCC PDW_SHOWSPACEUSED` command, this command also reports on the number of rows in each distribution to denote the skewness of the data.
 With respect to skewness, those numbers should be as even as possible.
 You can see from the results of the following command, that rows are equally distributed across distributions.

     ```sql
     DBCC PDW_SHOWSPACEUSED('wwi_perf.Sale_Hash');